jasnow/railroader-site/source/_posts/2012-03-22-brakeman-1-dot-5-2-released-important-fixes.markdown

 ### Views with rails\_xss

-Some previous changes to make sure Brakeman was processing ERB views the same way as the `rails_xss` plugin unfortunately broke the processing of those views.
+Some previous changes to make sure Railroader was processing ERB views the same way as the `rails_xss` plugin unfortunately broke the processing of those views.

-These changes caused Brakeman to not report *any* output from ERB views when the `rails_xss` plugin was in use, hiding any XSS vulnerabilities in those views.
+These changes caused Railroader to not report *any* output from ERB views when the `rails_xss` plugin was in use, hiding any XSS vulnerabilities in those views.

 This now fixed, so if you are using the `rails_xss` plugin, it is highly recommended to upgrade.